Skip to content

 What we actually do for UAE free-zone NRIs

 We don't file your UAE corporate tax return.
-Most Indian consultants in Dubai use a UAE-side accountant or the FTA's online portal directly.
+Most Indian consultants in Dubai use a UAE-side accountant or the 's online portal directly.
 We coordinate with them when the QFZP election interacts with India-side filings (rare, but happens for substantial-shareholder structures).

 If you've set up a free-zone LLC in 2023 or 2024 and you haven't yet looked at the QFZP election alongside the India-side treaty paperwork, book free CA appointment for the 15-minute walkthrough.